28 Hotel Rooms: Production

 Matt Ross' original idea was to make an intimate film about a relationship that would primarily focus on characters rather than plot.
 He stated that "the genesis of this movie came out of conversations I had with Chris Messina".

-After two weeks of rehearsal filming began in Los Angeles and continued for a week or two.
+After two weeks of rehearsal, filming began in Los Angeles and continued for a week or two.
 During this time Marin Ireland was flying back and forth between Los Angeles and New York, where she was filming the HBO miniseries Mildred Pierce.
 The film was edited during the next couple of months, and it was determined that certain additional scenes were needed to help further define the relationship between the two characters.
 These last remaining scenes were shot in New York over the course of about another week.
 Filming took in total about 18 days.

-Before and during the shooting of the film Ross encouraged the actors to collaborate in its development, resulting in more than 49 hours of material, some of it scripted and some improvised.
-During postproduction, many different complete versions of film were created, with scenes in different orders, different plots, and different beginnings or endings, before one version was selected as final.
+Before and during the shooting of the film, Ross encouraged the actors to collaborate in its development, resulting in more than 49 hours of material, some of it scripted and some improvised.
+During postproduction, many different complete versions of film were created, with scenes in different orders, different plots, and different beginnings or endings, before one version was selected as the final cut.